Bryan Mosley: Coronation Street

 Mosley joined the cast of Coronation Street in February 1961 (episode 18), and made recurrent appearances until 1963, as Post Office worker Alfred "Alf" Roberts, a colleague of Frank Barlow.
 He returned to the series briefly in 1967, before re-joining as a regular cast member in 1971.
 Alf became best known as the owner of the Corner Shop, local councillor and twice Mayor of Weatherfield in 1973 and 1994.
 His character was married three times: initially to Phyllis Plant (1946–1970), who did not appear onscreen; secondly to Renee Bradshaw (1978–1980); and latterly to Audrey Roberts, from 1985 onwards.

 Mosley's appearances in the soap opera became less frequent following a serious heart attack in 1997, causing him to take eight months off from the show.
 After 37 years, and almost 2,000 episodes, his character was to be written out of the serial.
 Mosley, upset at the prospect of his character's demise, refused to act out his final dying scene, until Granada bosses offered him ten times his usual rate to play the scene.
 Alf Roberts made his last appearance on New Year's Day 1999, dying peacefully on screen in his sleep, watched by more than 18 million viewers.
 He received a standing ovation from the cast on set.
-Mosley recorded his final scenes on 4 December 1998, and died six weeks later from a heart attack.
+Mosley recorded his final scenes on 4 December 1998, and died just over nine weeks later from a heart attack.

 Mosley also appeared with the Coronation Street cast in the 1989 Royal Variety Performance, and a 1990 LWT special, Happy Birthday, Coronation Street!, hosted by Cilla Black celebrating 30 years of the soap.